One of the Real Housewives of Potomac Is Launching an "Inspirational Athleisure Wear" Line | Washingtonian (DC)

 Her “inspirational athleisure wear” line ZenGem is launching June 28, and her inspirational video series Gem Den will be released in July.

-It’s not out of left field: Darby is an active yogi, and has led classes at her husband Michael Darby’s Arlington restaurant Oz.
+It’s not out of left field: Darby is an active yogi, and has led classes at Oz, the restaurant she runs in Arlington with her husband Michael Darby.
+(Update: Oz will be permanently closed as of June 30.)
 Although she was introduced to the practice at age 18, she dismissed it for several years in favor of high-intensity and weightlifting workouts.

 It wasn’t until she suffered a miscarriage that she returned to yoga.
 (Darby is now pregnant with the couple’s first child together.)
 “It presented itself to me when I was just feeling so down and depressed, and it really saved me,” she says.
 “I realized it’s about the physical and the mental.”